 When determining the amount of revenue from contracts with customers, the Company evaluates whether it functions as a primary provider, or as an agent in the contract.
 The Company is the primary provider when it controls the guaranteed goods or services before they are transferred to the customer.
 In such cases, the Company recognizes revenue as the gross amount of proceeds.
 In cases where the Company functions as an agent, the Company recognizes the revenue as a net amount, after deducting the amounts which are owed to the primary provider.
-The Company currently has no material arrangements where it is acting as an agent.
 In cases where the products are transferred to the distributor and held by them in consignment until their sale by the distributor to a third party which constitutes the end customer, the Company recognizes revenue from their sale on the date when they are sold by the distributor to the third party.